Use Cases

 The mutation returns the hash of the add-to-whitelist transaction.

-If an error occurred, the mutation returns null.
+If an error occurred, the mutation returns `null`.
 (Note: in a future release, an error message and code will be provided)

-Token Pricing
+### Token Pricing <a href="#token-pricing" id="token-pricing"></a>

 Token price feed providers can query the current or historical price of a token supported by Tokensoft.